Skip to content. | Skip to navigation

 Requirements

-Applicants should be familiar with linear algebra, probability, differential and integral calculus and have some experience using MatLab or other software for performing interactive mathematical computations (for example: Python or Mathematica).
-MatLab is recommended because most exercises will be geared for MatLab.
-Each student should bring a laptop with the software installed.
+Applicants should be familiar with linear algebra, probability, differential and integral calculus and have some experience using MatLab and Python.
+Each student must bring a laptop with both MatLab and Python installed.

 Cost